JediFonseca/mass_renamer/README.md

 - 📝 Persistent history files for renaming and undoing;
 - 🛡️ Protection from accidental file or folder overscription;
 - 🔁 Button to undo the most recent renaming;
-- 🧼 Automatic removal of invalid characters for filenames;
+- 🧼 Automatic removal of invalid characters for filenames, with the option to disable/enable it based on different operating systems;
 - 🌙 Toggle between 10 different themes, including popular ones like Adwaita and Breeze (Both on their light and dark variants).
 The theme is saved for future sessions.;
 - 🌐 Support for two languages: Portuguese and English (the option is saved for future sessions);
 - 🔤 Quick addition of ANY extensions to filenames;